zigster64/datastar.http.zig/README.md

 Current version is based on Zig 0.15.2, and uses the latest master of http.zig

+It uses the latest "writergate" changes, and makes good use of the high speed buffered interfaces.
+The SDK is very fast, and very lightweight.

-So this will work with custom apps using http.zig, as well as jetzig / tokamak, etc
+Whilst this is built for http.zig, it should work as well with jetzig / tokamak, etc as they use http.zig under the hood.

-Future updates will include support for Zig stdlib http server, as well as other popular HTTP server libs, such as zzz and tardy.
+Future updates to this repo will include support for Zig stdlib http server, as well as other popular HTTP server libs, such as zzz and tardy, and zap.

 Future updates will provide example apps that demonstrate using jetzig and tokamak as well.